OTI Festival 1972: Festival overview

 The festival was held on Saturday 25 November 1972, beginning at 24:00 CET (23:00 UTC).
 (Note: Which was actually Sunday 26 November in peninsular Spain.)
 It was presented by Rosa María Mateo and Raúl Matas.
 The musical director was Augusto Algueró who conducted the RTVE Light Music Orchestra when required.
 The draw to determine the running order (R/O) was held on 30 October, at the TVE boardroom in Prado del Rey.
 Participants began rehearsing at the venue on 21 November.

 The show began with the "OTI Theme" composed by Ernesto Halffter.
 In between the songs in competition, traditional dance groups of the Sección Femenina from Ibiza, Redondela, and Seville performed.
 The interval act consisted of an orchestral medley of Algueró songs "Penélope" and "Te quiero, te quiero".

-The winner was the song "Diálogo" performed by Claudia Regina and Tobías representing Brazil, with "Oh, Señor" by Basilio representing Panama placing second, and "Niña" by Marisol representing Spain placing third.
+The winner was the song "Diálogo", written by Paulo César Pinheiro and Baden Powell, and performed by Claudia Regina and Tobías representing Brazil; with "Oh, Señor", written by Basilio Fergus, Pablo Herrero, and José Luis Armenteros, and performed by Basilio himself representing Panama, placing second; and "Niña", written by Manuel Alejandro, and performed by Marisol representing Spain, placing third.
 The performers of the winning entry received a single trophy while its composer and lyricist each received a plaque.
 The performers of the entries who placed second and third each received a trophy.
 The prizes were delivered by Eduardo Reina, president of the OTI programs committee; and Luis Ángel de la Viuda, director of TVE.
 The festival ended with a reprise of the winning entry.